My Interest in China and Greece

 My Writing Background

-Until Mandarin Yellow, all of my published writing has involved non-fiction.
-Specifically, I have published approximately 96 articles, monographs and books involving various aspects of American economic history in the 18th and early 19th Centuries.
-I am the immediate past Editor of an international quarterly journal for economic historians.
-I currently work as a freelance writer focusing on various aspects of computer technology.
+Until Mandarin Yellow, all of my published writing involved non-fiction.
+Specifically, I published approximately 96 articles, monographs and books involving various aspects of American economic history in the 18th and early 19th Centuries.

 My Education, Work Experience and Family Life